Dynamics on free-by-cyclic groups: Cocycles, fibrations, and the --class

-is a homotopy equivalence. \end{lemma} \begin{proof} For any $x' \in \mathbb{S}^1$ and $0 < s' < 1/2$ let
+is a homotopy equivalence. \end{lemma} \begin{proof} For any $x' \in \mathbb{S}^1$ and $0 < s' < 1$ let

 Now cover the intersections of $\Theta_{x,z}$ with $X_\f^{(1)}$ by the flow-interiors of local models.
-By replacing the local models $\M \in \MM$ by smaller local models if necessary, we can assume that $\Theta_{x,z}$ does not intersect the top or bottom of any $\M$ and that for all $\M \neq \M' \in \MM$, we have
+By replacing the local models $\M \in \MM$ provided by Lemma~\ref{L:constructing f_z} with smaller local models if necessary, we can assume that $\Theta_{x,z}$ does not intersect the top or bottom of any $\M$ and that for all $\M \neq \M' \in \MM$, we have